International Meditation Centre: The spread worldwide

-In the 1960s, U Ba Khin’s reputation as a meditation teacher spread abroad by word of mouth of his foreign students.
-He started receiving invitation to teach meditation in India, United States, Holland, Germany, England, and Canada.
+In the 1960s, U Ba Khin's reputation as a meditation teacher spread abroad by word of mouth of his foreign students.
+He started receiving invitations to teach meditation in India, the United States, the Netherlands, Germany, England, and Canada.
 There was also a plot of land in Hawaii that was donated for the establishment of a meditation centre.
-However travel restriction by the Burmese government had made it impossible for him to travel.
+However, travel restrictions by the Burmese government had made it impossible for him to travel.
 By the 1970s, there was an increasing number of foreigners who came to take courses at IMC Rangoon.
-However the new restrictions meant that foreigners could only get a seven-day visas to Burma.
+However, the new restrictions meant that foreigners could only get seven-day visas to Burma.
 In order to meditate longer, some foreign students had to make a series of back-to-back seven-day trips into Rangoon, flying back and forth to Bangkok or Calcutta.
 This was not only expensive, but also affected the students’ progress in meditation.
 Mother Sayamagyi who succeeded Sayagyi U Ba Khin at the IMC after his demise, began to entertain the idea of travelling outside of Burma to teach meditation.
 In 1978, after a group of foreign students at the IMC made a firm determination (adhiṭṭhāna) to establish a permanent meditation centre in the West, Mother Sayamagyi started travelling abroad to teach the Dhamma.
 Since then she had established meditation centres throughout the world; including 5 centres with the Dhamma Yaung Chi Ceti pagoda.
 At present, all the meditation centres have regional teachers who were authorized by Mother Sayamagyi to conduct meditation courses.

 The meditation practice

-The meditation course taught at the IMC is the practice of the Eightfold Noble Path, which is divided into the threefold training (sikkhā) of higher morality (sīla), higher concentration (samādhi) and higher wisdom (paññā).
+The meditation course taught at the IMC is the practice of the Noble Eightfold Path, which is divided into the threefold training (sikkhā) of higher morality (sīla), higher concentration (samādhi) and higher wisdom (paññā).
 For morality, the students will keep at least the five precepts so as to develop purity of physical and verbal conduct.
 During the retreat, two types of meditation are taught: calmness and control of the mind through ānāpāna meditation (to develop samādhi); followed by vipassanā (insight) meditation which leads to wisdom into the true nature of reality.
 The entire practice is a gradual process of mental purification, leading to the end of suffering and the realisation of full enlightenment (Nibbāna).
 During the course, the teaching is done through personal experience: If what the student experiences is for his well-being, he can accept it; if it is not for his well-being, he need not accept it.